 Two cameras have been reported with serial numbers ending in 'T'.
 The numbers are 629nnnT and 808nnnT.
 Given the numeric portion of their serial number, both would be expected to be found with 7-speed shutters and no accessory shoe.
 Both are reported to have 5 speed shutters and later-model accessory shoes.
 They may have been cameras that were refurbished at the factory and given the latest features.
 Known examples of Argus model 21s that had their wind mechanism updated have an 'S' suffix and many Autronics, a model with known shutter issues during its lifetime, have 'A' or 'T' prefixes.(Top of page)

-The Golden Shield Match-Matic was apparently produced for the Golden Shield Corporation of Great Neck, New York.
+The Golden Shield Match-Matic, left, was apparently produced for the Golden Shield Corporation of Great Neck, New York.
 When the Golden Shield Match-Matic was produced, Sylvania owned both Argus and a majority share of Golden Shield Corp.
 This company bought products made by other companies, badged them with their name and sold them through jewelry stores and other retail outlets.
 Other than cosmetics, there is no known difference between the Golden Shield Match-Matics and ordinary Match-Matics.
 Right, the principals of the Golden Shield Corporation are shown in New Orleans, being welcomed by Miss New Orleans (identified only as 'Miss Greco'), at the opening of a new distribution center.
 From left, W. W. Israel, Vice President and Comptroller; Arthur P. Gould, President; Norman Gladney, Vice President and General Sales Manager; and H. Bruce Morrison, Sylvania District Sales Manager.

 Thanks to E. Thomas Kraycirik for research that uncovered the story of the Golden Shield.